Fody/Anotar/README.md

 The custom logging variant exist for several reasons

   1. Projects targeting an obscure logging libraries i.e. not NLog, MetroLog, SeriLog or Log4Net.
+Or wraps a logging library with a custom API.
   2. Projects that have their own logging custom logging libraries
   3. Projects that support multiple different logging libraries